moo-man/WFRP4e-FoundryVTT/docs/pages/effects/triggers/prePrepareData.md

 }
 ```

 **Notes**: We don't want to add a second Damaging property if the weapon already has it, this also guards against the bug mentioned above.
+See [Prepare Owned Data](./prepareOwned.md) to accomplish this with an alternate trigger.